COSC456 Computer Graphics, COSC556 Advanced Computer Graphics

 Programming Environment

-OpenGL Here is some information about how to install OpenGL (if needed) and GLUT on your own machine.
+OpenGL Here is some information about how to install OpenGL (if needed), GLEW and GLUT on a PC running Windows 7.

 Documentation of OpenGL